Elijbet/Karma_Bank/README.md

 - Handled CORS.
 Added my domain in the Origin and Resource of the config/initializers/cors.rb and added gem 'rack-cors'.

-- Created a minified production build in the front end.
-Copied the dist folder to back-end public folder.
-Deployed it to Heroku.

 - Designed the front end main app page.
 _______

-#### Next up: run build in front end to create the dist folder with index.html and static; put in backend/public.
+#### Next up: run build in front end to create a minified production build in the front end: create the dist folder with index.html and static; put in backend/public.
 Push backend to heroku and run rake db:migrate.

 _______